typedb/typedb-docs/_09-query/01-match-clause.md

 We can match instances of attribute types in various ways depending on our use case.

 #### Independent of label
-We can match instances of attributes type based on their value regardless of their abel.
+We can match instances of attributes type based on their value regardless of their label.

 <div class="tabs dark" data-parse-to-html="true">